 Employee Benefits for African Startups: How to Build a Competitive Package on a Seed-Stage Budget

-You can't out-pay established companies.
-But you can out-care them.
-Here's how early-stage African startups build benefits programmes that attract and retain exceptional people.
+Early-stage startups can't out-pay established companies.
+But they can out-care them.
+Here's how African founders build benefits programmes that attract and retain exceptional people.

 The Startup Benefits Challenge